stangenberg/docker-scala/README.md

 ## Exposed ports ##

 - 22 / SSH

 ## Environment Variables

-None.
+- SCALA_VERSION : installed scala version
+- SBT_VERSION : installed sbt version

 ## Usage ##

-write `image: thstangenberg/scala-builder` in your .drone.yml
+### With [Drone][DRONE]
+add `image: stangenberg/scala` to your .done.yml to use the latest version.

 ## Build

 Make is used as build system.

 - `make` / starts normal docker build.
 - `make run` / build and run the container.
-This uses `scala-builder` as container name and automatically stops a running container with an equal name beforehand.
+This uses `scala` as container name and automatically stops a running container with an equal name beforehand.
 - `make bash` /  build, run the container and start a bash prompt.
 - `make ncbuild` / normal build without using the docker cache ( --no-cache ).